EdZielinski/Project4Final/README.md

 * Shows the Shop on the left and the Vendor on the right.
 The vendor has just ordered 15 Sandwiches and 5 pounds of coffee, so the shop sees this in the Current Delivery line.
 The Vendor can see the clock counting down for the time it takes to get from Downtown Crossing to Ashmont.
 ![IMAGE](RDMEimg/CurrentOrderPendingDelivery.png)

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;From here the vendor would mark the the order as delivered, so the current is set to NULL, wo what happens is the javiscript is listening for the markButton and when it is true the listener named 'markButton.addEventListener('click', (event) =>' is triggered and the clearInterval function is run, the timer and mark areas on the HTML are set to d-none to reset the cart view, and then the 'delivered' message is emitted back to application.py.
-In the application.py the shop_status function is run to update and commit the data changes to the inventory schema and then emits the 'reset_current' back to javascript to reset the current line to Null, basically to mark that there is not any current delivery in progress from the shop view.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;From here the vendor would mark the the order as delivered, so the 'Current Delivery' is set to NULL, at this point the JaviScript is listening for the 'click' event of the markButton and when it is true the listener named 'markButton.addEventListener('click', (event) =>' is triggered and the 'clearInterval' function is run.
+The 'timer' and 'mark' areas on the HTML are set to d-none to reset the cart view, and then the 'delivered' message is emitted back to application.py.
+In the application.py the 'shop_status' function is run to update and commit the data changes to the inventory schema, and then emits the 'reset_current' back to JavaScript to reset the current line to Null.
+This shows the vendor there is not a current delivery in progress.
 See Illustration 2.

  **Illustration 2**
  * Shows the Shop on the left and the Vendor on the right.
 The vendor has just clicked the 'Mark as Delivered' button which changes their view back to order mode.
-The shop view changes to show the inventory change for more product sold and the current delivery in progress is set to Null.
+The shop view changes to show the inventory change of more product sold and the current delivery in progress is set to Null.
  ![IMAGE](RDMEimg/OrderMarkedasDelivered2.png)

-**Google Directions API summary**

-**Work Flow for an Order from Vendor**

-**Scalability**
+##  Scalability

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;valid move would be to use postgres/mysql for database.
-Heroku can be used for postgres or mysql.
-Flask is fine for scalability and move to django is not required.
-But more users for the move to mysql/postgres from sqlite mean like a million users and total data in the range of terabytes.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Should this app expand to more subway systems and gain a million users with data in the terabytes, then a valid move is to use postgres/mysql for the database.
+Heroku can be used for either postgres or mysql.
+Flask is fine for scalability and move to Django is not required.

 ## Shop